priyadarshy/LBSensorAPI/README.md

 ```

 #### Login & Connect to the sensor.
 Once you pick a sensor from the list of in-range and connectable sensors you can attempt to connect to that sensor and login.
 The timeout (in seconds) specifies how long you will wait for the sensor to connect.
+In this example we just connect to the sensor that shows the highest signal strength.

 ```
 LBSensorAPI *mySensor = [sensors objectAtIndex:(0)];